jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 I certainly won't be holding my breath.

 This is why projects like OpenFold are so important.
 The openness is not an aspiration but a foundation.
 Yeah, the codebase could be better, the docs could be better – and with the help of our amazing community we continue to improve things.
-But we won't do a bait and switch on you, we literally can't – it's in the name.
+But we won't pull the rug on you, we literally can't – it's in the name.

 ## A tide that lifts all boats, huh?